 Considering a career in the cannabis industry or looking to build upon your already existing professional repertoire?
 University courses and degrees look really good on paper and will impress prospective cannabis companies, businesses, and organizations.

 However, if you’re looking at going into cannabis law or business, it might be worth looking at traditional law or business degrees instead.
 Why?
 Because these degrees encompass a much wider view of law and business, opening you up to more professional opportunities in and out of the cannabis industry.

 Common cannabis certifications and degrees you can obtain at university

 There are several cannabis certifications and degrees you can do at university, college, or dedicated cannabis training school.
-2-year and 4-year cannabis degrees—either as a Bachelor, Associate, or minor—are becoming way more commonplace in today’s American education system.
+Two-year and four-year cannabis degrees—either as a Bachelor, Associate, or minor—are becoming way more commonplace in today’s American education system.

-You can find cannabis 2-year or 4-year cannabis degrees on subjects such as:
+You can find 2-year or 4-year cannabis degrees in subjects such as:

 Universities, colleges, and cannabis training schools also offer a wide variety of cannabis certifications.
 Many of these weed certifications are taught online and can be used as an educational venture or as part of your professional development.

 Common marijuana certifications include: